RyanJulyan/Flask-BDA/README.md

 > Solutions like [Excel](https://www.microsoft.com/en-za/microsoft-365/excel) are accessable to everyone and give you all the flexibility you might need, but your data is scattered and does not easily allow for a shared source of truth for your team and clients, it is very easy for excel documents to be out of sync or even shared, opening your company up to a security risk.

-> Flask-BDA helps you by providing you control to deliver raplid, secure, Full-stack applications 3-5x (3-5 times) faster.
+> Flask-BDA helps you by providing you the control to deliver raplid, secure, Full-stack applications 3-5x (3-5 times) faster.
 With no vendor or environment lock-in, ever.

 > Automatically deal with the tedious aspects that slow down software development
-> * Creates & manages all database connections and complex queries.
+> * Create & manage all database connections and complex queries.
 > * Application security with user and role-based access control
 > * Automatic audits on every action